 [GRPE/WP.29] agreed to accelerate the delivery and maintenance of tailpipe GHG measurement methodologies for all inland transport modes under its portfolio.
 Tailpipe GHG measurement procedures are still expected to play an important role in lifecycle GHG assessment in the decades to come and need to be kept updated to reflect real world emission performance.

-[GRPE/WP.29] would initiate discussions to explore the feasibility of globally harmonized regulatory tools to limit / set reduction targets to tailpipe GHG emissions, as already done in many countries/regions across the globe.
+[GRPE/WP.29] would initiate discussions to collect state of practice from the different regions and explore the feasibility of globally harmonized regulatory tools to limit / set reduction targets to tailpipe GHG emissions, as already done in many countries/regions across the globe.

 [GRPE/WP.29] would consider the development of a GHG [impact assessment/SWOT analysis/else?] of its regulatory tools subject to vote/adoption, that could take the form of [an annex/a side document] to be inserted in [all] [GRPE/WP.29] proposals during its development.
-The aim of such GHG [annex/side document] would be to ensure [all]activities performed by [GRPE/WP.29] are supporting a low carbonfuture and/or to increase awareness and transparency about GHG impact of [GRPE/WP.29] proposals.
+The aim of such GHG [annex/side document] would be to ensure a technology neutral approach enabling the evaluation of [all] decarbonisation pathways and that all activities performed by [GRPE/WP.29] are supporting a low carbon fuels future and/or to increase awareness and transparency about GHG impact of [GRPE/WP.29] proposals.
+This will ensure that environmental, economic and social needs from the jurisdictions are considered to enable choosing the right path/approach, for each use case (application and place).

 [GRPE/WP.29] commits to include more GHG-related topics in its [list of priorities/work programme], in order to: